Overview of Incoterms® 2020

 What are Incoterms® 2020?

-Incoterms® 2020 are the latest rules from the International Chamber of Commerce (ICC).
-They describe who is responsible for freight costs, insurance and risk when goods are bought and sold between countries.
+Incoterms® 2020 are the latest rules published by the International Chamber of Commerce (ICC).
+They define who is responsible for freight costs, insurance and risk when goods are traded across borders.

-FCA means Free Carrier.
-Here, the seller delivers the goods to the carrier chosen by the buyer.
-Once the goods have been handed over to the carrier, responsibility is transferred to the buyer.
-FCA can be used for all types of transport.
+FCA stands for Free Carrier.
+The seller delivers the goods to a carrier nominated by the buyer.
+Once handed over, responsibility transfers to the buyer.
+FCA can be used across all modes of transport.
 Read more about FCA Incoterm®.

-Incoterms® 2020 is an update of the 2010 rules.
-Both versions can still be used, but the 2020 rules are better suited to modern trade.
+Incoterms® 2020 is an updated version of the 2010 rules.
+Both versions remain valid, but the 2020 rules are better suited to the realities of modern international trade.

-No, there is no Incoterms® 2024.
-Incoterms® are usually updated every 10 years.
-The next version is not expected until around 2030.
-Incoterms® 2020 are still the latest rules.
+No — there is no Incoterms® 2024.
+Incoterms® are typically updated every ten years, so the next version isn't expected until around 2030.
+Incoterms® 2020 remains the current standard.